 One of her dreams was to work with children, so her support team helped her find a local children’s nursery where she could work.
 Before the pandemic, she volunteered there once a week and was a valued member of the nursery’s staff team.
 Joanne says: “I feel like I know what I’m doing and I’m not shy anymore.
 I’m getting better at being able to do activities with the children.”

 Joanne also volunteered once a week at the British Heart Foundation shop in Loughborough, labelling donation bags and selling raffle tickets to customers.

-As much as current laws allow, Joanne enjoys swimming, spa days, cinema trips, bowling with other people we support, and her annual seaside holiday.
-She has a busy social calendar, often meeting friends at local social clubs.
-Travel planning and training has helped her get to work and meet her friends – and she can now visit her dad without needing staff support.
+Before the pandemic, Joanne enjoyed swimming, spa days, cinema trips, bowling with other people we support, and her annual seaside holiday.
+She had a busy social calendar, often meeting friends at local social clubs.
+Travel planning and training had helped her get to work and meet her friends – and she could visit her dad without needing staff support.

 Now Joanne has her own bank account, she has more control over her own finances.
-In 2020, she plans to take swimming lessons to build her confidence in the water.
+Once she is able to, she plans to take swimming lessons to build her confidence in the water.